barkarian/4s-tack/readme.md

 🌐 Concept Project: 4s-tack stands for Strapi,Sveltekit,Shadcn-svelte,Superforms
+Develop highly customizable applications fasts with the help of context aware AI assistants!

 Introduction 🚀
-Build full stack web application is a blizz with this stack.
+This is a stack that Generative AI understands 🪄🧙‍♂️ Get Context aware chat!
-Create entities and relations from Strapi UI and get types for your entities in your sveltekit!
+Create entities from UI and automatically have types on your whole application!
-Utilize context aware Chat Assistants for building your application.
-Utilise strapi's lifecycles and custom web hook to build any backend code.
-When you need to deploy in production on AWS from microtica free deployment template:https://docs.microtica.com/deploy-a-new-strapi-app
+Easily deployed and scalable architecture

 Technologies 🛠️
 Shadcn-Svelte: A fresh and intuitive library. 🏡